Antoine-Aube/github_scraper/README.md

 This is a Ruby on Rails application that scrapes GitHub data for organizations, specifically designed to import repositories, pull requests, reviews, and users from GitHub's API.
 The project was built as a challenge to demonstrate full-stack development skills with a focus on data import and processing.

 ### What it does:
-- **Repository Import**: Fetches all repositories for a specified GitHub organization
+- **Repository Import**: Fetches all repositories for a specified GitHub organization(Vercel Organization if unspecified.)
 - **Pull Request Import**: Imports all pull requests for each repository, including metadata like additions, deletions, and commit counts
 - **Review Import**: Imports all reviews for each pull request
 - **User Import**: Automatically creates user records for PR authors and reviewers